 Become A UC Master Gardener of Monterey and Santa Cruz Counties

 UC Master Gardeners come from all walks of life with a broad range of experiences and skills.
-They share a passion for horticulture and the environment, an eagerness to learn, and a desire to share their gardening knowledge with others.
+We share a passion for horticulture and the environment, an eagerness to learn, and a desire to share gardening knowledge with others.

-Our UC Master Gardeners of Monterey and Santa Cruz Counties are a group of over 140 volunteers who plan, organize, and implement a broad range of educational programs for the home gardeners in our area.
-We enjoy the creativity of developing rewarding educational activities, the camaraderie of working together toward common goals, and the appreciation from other gardeners as they learn new things.
+The UC Master Gardeners of Monterey and Santa Cruz Counties are a group of over 140 volunteers who plan, organize, and implement a broad range of educational programs for the home gardeners in our area.
+We enjoy the creativity of developing rewarding educational activities, the camaraderie of working together toward common goals, and the appreciation from other gardeners as they learn new skills and information.

 If this sounds like something you are interested in, we welcome your application for our next training program, described below.
 For further information about our organization, please visit the UC Master Gardener Program page.